Same-sex marriages (SSM) in Canada

 U.S. It can be expressed in a few words:

-Enlarging the definition of marriage to include SSM has been a major goal
+Enlarging the definition of marriage to include SSM was a major goal

-of homosexual civil rights groups in recent years.
+of homosexual civil rights groups in the early 21st century.
 One reason is that

 marriage affects all aspects of a married person's life.
 It typically brings